 - How does this collaboration further the mission of your department/center, school/college, and/or BU?

-- How you see the relationship developing over the first year and into later years (as relevant)?
+- How do you see the relationship developing over the first year and into later years (as relevant)?

 - What administrative burdens of the relationship do you anticipate, especially financial?
 How are you planning to meet these expenses?